JanaGileza/riddles-app/backlog.md

 6. Make it so that the user cannot click "close" and still attempt to answer the riddle after running out of guesses
 7. Investigate making the website look more cohesive overall
 8. Investigate adding tags and metadata for webcrawling
+9. Investigate solution for "Hint Hover" for mobile devices to allow a toggle state, since hover not supported

 ##Updates Handled: